 - In all countries except Egypt, the responsibility of drought is given to one ministry, such as ministry of water, environment or agriculture.
 This is because efficient drought management should be the responsibility of one body or unit.
-This unit will involve and coordinate ministries, research institutions, NGO's and other stakeholders. - None of the countries involves had standard approaches to drought management.
+This unit will involve and coordinate ministries, research institutions, NGOs, and other stakeholders. - None of the countries involved have employed standard approaches to drought management.
 The adoption of standard approaches in drought management will minimize drought risk and impacts and will facilitate the decision making process. - Drought management requires regional cooperation and sharing of drought information.
-This still in a very low level and in many cases does not exist.
-In order to reduce the drought risk from transboundary water issues, it is recommended to encourage and strengthen the joint dialogue between riparian countries on all levels, political and technical.
-This will provide a common reference and planning framework, and will increase information exchange and coordination between riparian countries, however work is still needed in several fields, such as: - Development of common systems for monitoring and data management. - Exchange and share of information related to drought - Establishment of joint management plans - Resolution of disputes according to international laws and regulations - The countries do not have the capacity to do drought projection.
-Therefore, it is recommended to utilize the expertise of WMO in this area and use their models for this purpose. - The countries lack an integrated drought management system with the following components: Strategy, Information System, Monitoring and Early Warning system, and Mitigation plan. - The Monitoring and early warning systems are an integral part of efforts worldwide to improve drought preparedness.
+This cooperation remains at a very low level, and in many cases does not exist.
+In order to reduce the drought risk from transboundary water issues, it is recommended to encourage and strengthen the joint dialogue between riparian countries on all levels, including political and technical.
+This will provide a common reference and planning framework, and will increase information exchange and coordination between riparian countries.
+However, work is still needed in several fields, such as: - Development of common systems for monitoring and data management. - Exchange and share of information related to drought - Establishment of joint management plans - Resolution of disputes according to international laws and regulations - The countries do not have the capacity to do drought projections.
+Therefore, it is recommended to utilize the expertise of WMO by using their models for this purpose. - The countries lack an integrated drought management system with the following components: strategy, information systems, monitoring and early warning systems, and mitigation plans. - Monitoring and early warning systems are an integral part of efforts worldwide to improve drought preparedness.
 Timely and reliable data and information is the cornerstone of effective and proactive drought planning.
 However, the UN/ISDR (2006) recently completed a global survey and found that early warning systems for drought are more complex than those for other hydro-meteorological hazards and are, consequently, less developed globally.
-Monitoring drought presents some unique challenges because of drought's distinctive characteristics (i.e., low onset, non-structural impacts, and large spatial extent).
+Monitoring drought presents unique challenges because of drought's distinctive characteristics (i.e., low onset, non-structural impacts, and large spatial extent).
 Therefore, choosing the appropriate indicators of drought and formulating those measurements into an effective early warning system can be challenging.
-There are several early warning and monitoring systems in the developed countries.
-The most popular ones are the US (The U.S. Drought Monitor USDM), EU (The drought early warning and monitor system developed by the Drought Management Centre for Southeastern Europe (DMCSEE) and the European Drought Observatory (EDO) by European

-Commission Joint Research, China (The National Climate Center is in charge of the monitoring, diagnosing and predicting the timing of the droughts), and Africa (The Africa drought monitoring system).
-In North Africa and Western Asia countries, Morocco provides a good example of the establishment of a National Drought Observatory (NDO) which was launched in 2001, with the goal of collecting, analyzing, and delivering drought-related information in a timely manner, which includes assessing the frequency and severity of drought.
+There are several early warning and monitoring systems in more developed countries.
+The most popular ones are the United States (The U.S. Drought Monitor USDM), European Union (The drought early warning and monitor system developed by the Drought Management Centre for South-eastern Europe (DMCSEE)) and the European Drought Observatory (EDO) by the European Commission for Joint Research, China (The National Climate Center, which is in charge of the monitoring, diagnosing, and predicting the timing of drought), and Africa (The Africa Drought Monitoring System).
+In the North African and Western Asian region, Morocco provides a good example with its National Drought Observatory (NDO).
+The NDO was launched in 2001 with the goal of collecting, analyzing, and delivering drought-related information in a timely manner, which includes assessing the frequency and severity of drought.
 Even though great strides have been made in these efforts in North Africa and West Asia, in general, there are still many challenges to overcome in developing effective drought monitoring systems.
 Some of the most pressing challenges include: